carbon-language/carbon-lang/llvm/docs/LangRef.rst

 '``llvm.experimental.constrained.fcmp``' will only raise an exception if either operand is a SNAN.
 The signaling comparison operation performed by '``llvm.experimental.constrained.fcmps``' will raise an exception if either operand is a NAN (QNAN or SNAN).
+Such an exception does not preclude a result being produced (e.g. exception might only set a flag), therefore the distinction between ordered and unordered comparisons is also relevant for the '``llvm.experimental.constrained.fcmps``' intrinsic.

 '``llvm.experimental.constrained.fmuladd``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^